By Jennifer Turvey, Improvement Practitioner and Coach

 - Expand the terrain when the problem solver is limiting their thinking

-- Create action when someone is making excuses or giving up
+- Restart the action when someone is making excuses or giving up

 - Stop diversions down the wrong path

-Asking a power question interrupts the flow of the person’s thinking and helps them move to a different place.
-This can often be most effective during the middle steps of root cause analysis when more data is needed and peeling back the onion is creating more questions than answers.
+Asking an opportunity question interrupts the flow of the person’s thinking and helps them move to a different place.
+This can often be most effective during the middle steps of root cause analysis when more data is needed, and the investigation is generating more questions than answers.

-When you ask a power question, silence is likely to follow.
+When you ask an opportunity question, silence is likely to follow.
 It’s critical to give the person a few moments to reflect and respond.

-Here are a few power questions you might find useful:
+Here are a few opportunity questions you might find useful:

 - What does that mean?

-Sometimes, a power question can be so disarmingly simple that it seems dumb.
+Sometimes, an opportunity question can be so disarmingly simple that it seems dumb.
 No need to over-engineer your question.
 The goal is to shake things up and get back on track.

 We often think of challenging in terms of confronting, drawing a line in the sand, or holding your ground.

-But in coaching, a good challenge helps the problem solver move forward.
+But in coaching, challenging means helping the problem solver move forward.
 A challenge opens possibilities, rather than stopping a person in their tracks.
 The goal is to make it possible for learning from mistakes, developing skills, and refueling the engine of inspiration.

-- Nudge a person into looking under a few more rocks
+- Nudge a person toward looking under a few more rocks

 - Point out inconsistencies or flaws in logic

 - Ask the problem solver to trust the process